bdurrani/bdurrani.github.com/_drafts/prefetch-data.md

 }
 {% endhighlight %}

+That's one way to do it.
+One optimization would be to avoid using a 'Task' when dealing with small files.
+The overhead is not worth it in that scenario.

 A great reference for parallel programming is the [Patterns of parallel programming][1].
-It's a great starting point for familiarizing yourself with the various parallel program libraries available in .NET
+It's a great starting point for familiarizing yourself with the various parallel program libraries available in the .NET Framework

 [1]: https://www.microsoft.com/en-ca/download/details.aspx?id=19222